 Usually the immune system of a healthy person is so strong that minor bacterial infection is typically eliminated from the body with its active involvement.

 High temperature, rapid heart and respiratory rate, raised white blood cell count, and other systemic symptoms are characteristic feature of blood poisoning.
 Early detection of the illness and administration of antibiotics is the mainstay treatment of blood poisoning.
 Delay in treatment may have fatal consequences.

 What Are The Causes Of Blood Poisoning?

 Blood poisoning or bacteremia is presence of bacteria in the blood.
 In a normal healthy person there are hundreds of bacteria residing on skin surface, intestine and lining of genitourinary tract.
-They live harmoniously and do not pose any risk to the health of a person.

 Blood poisoning occurs when a person has low immunity.
 Harmful organisms especially bacteria may find an opportunity of entry into the system.
 Once they enter, they can infect certain part of body; for example the urinary system or the respiratory tract or the kidneys or the abdomen.
 Thus a person may suffer from urinary tract infection or pneumonia, or pyelitis, or an infection in abdomen.

 Bacteria from this infection enter into the bloodstream and multiply rapidly because of low immunity.
 Person who is already sick and is hospitalized for a treatment of disease is at greater risk of developing bacteremia.
 He may be susceptible to secondary infection.
 This infection causing bacteria are more dangerous because they may have developed resistance to antibiotics.